Law with International Business

 For Law modules, each single taught module consists of face-to-face tuition in 11 large groups and 11 x two-hour face-to-face sessions in small-group workshops.

-Students studying at campuses offering Law with Criminology, Law with Government and Politics, and Business School courses, may also be able to choose options from those programmes as well.
+Students studying at campuses offering Law with Criminology, Law with Criminal Justice, Law with Legal Innovation and Technology, Law with Government and Politics may also be able to choose options from those programmes as well.

 |Optional Foundation Year||Year 1||Year 2||Year 3|